cptfinch/jira-env/README.md

   - List your saved filters (custom searches)
   - Get details of specific filters
   - Search for issues using saved filters
+- **Jira Export Manager**:
+  - Define custom JQL queries in YAML
+  - Export query results to JSON files
+  - Organize exports by date
+  - Run specific queries or all at once

 ## Prerequisites

 - Python 3.6 or higher
 - `requests` library
+- `pyyaml` library (for Jira Export Manager)
 - Access to a Jira instance with a valid API token

 ## Installation